dolphindb/DolphinDBPlugin/formatArrow/README.md

 | DECIMAL32(X)  | decimal128(38, X)       |
 | DECIMAL64(X)  | decimal128(38, X)       |

+Note:
-Array vectors of the types listed above (excluding the Decimal types) are also supported.
+- Array vectors of the types listed above (excluding the Decimal types) are also supported.

-Note: When converting Arrow-formatted data sent from the DolphinDB server to a pandas.DataFrame, the DolphinDB *NANOTIME*  type is converted to Arrow *time64* type.
+- When converting Arrow-formatted data sent from the DolphinDB server to a pandas.DataFrame, the DolphinDB *NANOTIME*  type is converted to Arrow *time64* type.
 The NANOTIME value must be a multiple of 1,000, otherwise the error `Value xxxxxxx has non-zero nanoseconds` is raised.
+- Starting from version 2.00.11, the byte order of downloaded UUID/INT128 data matches the upload order, instead of reversing it.